 Mothers and Lovers, by Maria Flook

-College professor April O’Rourke is in over her head when she moves next door to a working class family in startling upheaval–an attractive older man, his child bride ex-wife, and their teenage son, who has returned home from reform school to live with his father.
-The professor has troubles of her own, including the mysterious death of a boyfriend and a new relationship with the college provost, a married man.
-Soon she is mesmerized by her young neighbor but his unorthodox bond with his mother has earth-shaking consequences for everyone.
+Maria Flook, author of New York Times Best Seller Invisible Eden, brings us another edgy, breezy-noir New England story.
+College professor April O’Rourke is in over her head when she moves next door to a family in trouble, including a teenage son, who has returned home from reform school.
+She is mesmerized by her young neighbor but his unorthodox bond with his mother has earth-shaking consequences for everyone.
 This sweeping novel overturns sacred traditions and maps the scissoring boundary lines of family ties and carnal attraction.
 Flook’s authority shimmers on every page as she exposes the contemporary matriarch’s role and its taboo off branches–the childless career woman as imposter, and the mother, herself, as lover.

 MOTHERS AND LOVERS is expert on the way in which we know better but still find ourselves tumbling into shameful entanglements and foolish behavior, all in the name of those intensities that allow us to connect more fully to passion, and to dismantle and reassemble our lives.